hodlwallet/hodl-wallet-ios/README.md

 1. Select New/Restore
 2. Name the Wallet
 3. Select Standard Wallet
-4. Select "I have the seed" & Enter seed
+4. Select "I have the seed"
 5. In options select BIP39
+6. Enter the seed
-6. Select Native Segwit & Path `m/0'`
+7. Select Path `m/0'`

+**NOTE:** If you wish to recover funds in legacy addresses you must repeat the process in Electrum while the existing wallet showing your balance in the segwit addresses is open.
+Do this by selecting File --> New/Restore.
+Electrum allows a user to manage multiple wallets and seeds at once.

 ### WARNING: